-* 2 Prawns (thankfully these had been peeled and de-veined),
+- 2 Prawns (thankfully these had been peeled and deveined), and

 As a spectacle the thought of cooking your food on a hot stone is great.
-In reality, though, the fate sausages along with the hot stone led to getting a fat shower.
-The stone also looses its heat very easily, so we would suggest cooking the meat first to get that sear.
+In reality, though, the fatty sausage along with the hot stone led to getting a fat shower.
+The stone also loses its heat very easily, so we would suggest cooking the meat first to get that sear.
 Then cook the delicate seafood when the stone just carries residual heat.